BooleanCat/igo/README.md

 igo
 ===

 igo is a collection of interfaces around Golang's standard packages - making it easy to mock and make assertions about calls to functions within these packages.

-A fake (generated using counterfeiter) is also provided for each interface for along with helper functions that makes more complicated faking something you don't need to think about.
+A fake (generated using [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter)) is also provided for each interface along with helper functions that makes more complicated faking easy.

-Packages that expose public attributes have been given corresponding get and set methods.
+Structs that expose public attributes have been given corresponding get and set methods.

 This is by no means a complete collection of interfaces and fakes and the focus is on the most commonly used packages.

 Installation
 ============